 We thank our current volunteer board:

-Erin Scaggs is the co-owner of Elliot St. Fish & Chips and the chief creator in every wacky, wild and strategic post on their social media accounts.
+Erin Scaggs, vice-president: is the co-owner of Elliot St. Fish & Chips and the chief creator in every wacky, wild and strategic post on their social media accounts.
 Elliot St. Fish & Chips has hosted Feeding Frenzy, a night where one local non-profit is awarded profits for the evening.
 Erin is also the founder of the Chesterfield Outdoor Music Concert Series, Elliot St. Block Parties and ensures that many of DBA’s promotions happen with great flourish.

 Francesca Bourgault is the creator and owner of Windham Movement Apparel, a downtown store with everything one might need for the movement arts.
 The mission of Windham Movement Apparel is to supply the movement arts community with quality products in an environment that encourages fellowship between participants and increases awareness of the benefits of the arts.